bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 Note that using SSAO with the newly added Temporal Anti-Aliasing leads to a _large_ increase in quality and noise reduction.

-Platform support is currently limited - Only Vulkan and Metal are currently supported.
-DirectX12 will be supported via an upcoming patch release of `wgpu`, and WebGPU support will come at a later date.
+Platform support is currently limited - Only Vulkan, DirectX12, and Metal are currently supported.
+WebGPU support will come at a later date.
+WebGL likely won't be supported because it doesn't have compute shaders.

 [`DirectionalLight`]: https://docs.rs/bevy/0.11.0/bevy/pbr/struct.DirectionalLight.html
 [`PointLight`]: https://docs.rs/bevy/0.11.0/bevy/pbr/struct.PointLight.html